demetrio108/monit-grafana/README.md

    interval: 30
  ```

- `name` is user as root context fro Grafana datasource.
+ `name` is used as root context fro Grafana datasource.

 ### Grafana setup